 Now, are you proud to lead people there?
+Is the process to purchase or contact you easy?
 If not, this may be a red flag that you shouldn’t be doing digital marketing yet.

 Do I have a business plan?

-Is there a guide in place that talks about exactly what the goal, mission, vision and values are of your company?
-If not, it will be difficult to market a product or service that has no purpose.
+Is there a guide in place that talks about exactly what the goal, mission, vision, and values are of your company?
+If not, it will be difficult to market a product or service that has no purpose or direction.

-There are many business plan templates and guides throughout the internet, but follow your ideas of what the business will be tomorrow and 5 years from now to help direct you with what you’ll need to include.
+There are many business plan templates and guides throughout the internet.
+Start with one that best fits your business, but finish with your ideas of what the business will be tomorrow and 5 years from now.
+It will help give you direction with what you’ll need to include.

-A marketing plan will consist of a number of items that will not only assist anyone looking to help you market, but it will also serve as an additional guide for you to follow.
+A marketing plan will consist of a number of items that will not only assist the people who will help you market your business, but it will also serve as an additional guide for you to follow.

 It will be your go-to for any questions regarding what the purpose of the company is as well as where your time is best spent at any given point.
 You’ll even be able to use these as a guide to form the processes and structure needed to scale up.